AgenttiX/freeradius-letsencrypt/README.md

   - For the certificate that has the private key, select Personal Information Exchange - PKCS #12 (.PFX)
   - (Select "Export all extended properties", just in case.)
   - Use AES256-SHA256 encryption with a password.
-- Move the certificate file to the RADIUS server.
+- Move the certificate file(s) to the RADIUS server.
 - Extract the .pfx package with:
   - `openssl pkcs12 -in RADIUS_SERVER.pfx -nocerts -out privkey.pem -nodes`
   - If the pfx package also has the correctly signed public key